Skip to main content

 The election outcome could shape how Chicago moves forward in cleaning its air, making communities of color healthier and adapting to a changing climate.

 Whoever gets elected as president of the United States will inherit hundreds of billions of dollars in programs from the 2022 Inflation Reduction Act [IRA] and the 2021 Bipartisan Infrastructure Law currently being rolled out.
-Hundreds of millions of dollars are already flowing into Illinois to address environmental concerns and help the state transition to 100% clean energy by 2050 — a goal Illinois established through the passage of the Clean and Equitable Jobs Act in 2021.
+Hundreds of millions of dollars are already flowing into Illinois to address environmental concerns and help the state transition to 100% clean energy by 2050 — a goal Illinois established through the passage of the Climate and Equitable Jobs Act in 2021.

 Here’s how a Harris vs Trump win could impact responses to extreme weather, disinvested communities and cumulative impact efforts in Chicago and Illinois.